peaksandpies/universal-analytics/README.md

 In this example the event category ("Mail Server") is not repeated in the second tracking call.

+### Setting persistent parameters

+Some parameters should be in every tracking call, such as a user ID or custom dimensions that never or hardly change.
+For such situations a `#set(key, value)` method is available

+visitor.set("uid", "123456789")

+The uid parameter will be part of every tracking request of that visitor from now on.

 ### E-commerce tracking

 E-commerce tracking in general is a bit more complex.
 It requires a combination of one call to the `transaction()` method and one or more calls to the `item()` method.